Ermias80/Laundry-Management/README.md

 #### Setting Up

-To clone Your Home locally, follow these steps:
+To clone Your Laundery management, follow these steps:

 1\. **Clone the repository:**